TimMangan/MSIX-PackageSupportFramework/fixups/MFRFixup/readme.md

 ### ilvAware
 By default this value is set to `false`.
 Set to `true` to enable.
 The MFR and ILV solve some of the same issues for applications, but there are things that each do that are unique.
-Generally, you can use both, but this setting exists so that you can inform the MFR that ILV is present.
+Generally, you should set this value to true, but this setting exists so that you can try the MFR without ILV present.
 When set to `true`, the MFR will avoid known conflicts and try to avoid duplication of effort.